-Hamdan Bin Mohammed Smart University offers early registration to new learners for summer and fall semesters of academic year 2024-2025
+Hamdan Bin Mohammed Smart University Offers Early Registration To New Learners For Summer And Fall Semesters Of Academic Year 2024-2025

-(MENAFN- Orient Planet Group) 18 April 2024: Hamdan Bin Mohammed Smart University (HBMSU) recently opened an early admissions process for new learners who intend on pursuing bachelor's, master's, and doctoral degrees in the summer and fall semesters of the academic year 2024-2025.
+(MENAFN- Mid-East) Hamdan Bin Mohammed Smart University (HBMSU) recently opened an early admissions process for new learners who intend on pursuing bachelor's, master's, and doctoral degrees in the summer and fall semesters of the academic year 2024-2025.
 By offering accredited high-quality education, which equips learners with future-focused skills in line with the smart education approach, HBMSU ensures flexibility and continuity in the educational journey.
-This exemplifies the University’s commitment to the goals of the ‘We the UAE 2031’ vision and its support for Dubai Economic Agenda (D33).
+This exemplifies the University's commitment to the goals of the 'We the UAE 2031' vision and its support for Dubai Economic Agenda (D33).

 During the summer semester, the University will offer a wide range of General Education (GE) courses for learners in grades 11 and 12.
 The program permits learners to enroll in Arabic language, Islamic studies, and remedial mathematics classes.
 All admissions will be based on the Commission for Academic Accreditation (CAA) Standards, as well as HBMSU's admission policies and procedures.